 1. Remove Your Pool and Fill It In

 This may sound like a drastic option, but it’s possible to remove your swimming pool in its entirety, without it costing a small fortune.
 However, the cost does depend on the size of your pool in the first place.

 Another important consideration is whether you can get an earthmover into your yard, without having to make any drastic changes to your property, plants, or fencing.

 For this task, it’s best to hire the expertise of a demolition or concrete landscaping company, such as JM Concrete Pros.
 The process is fairly simple.
 First, they will drain your pool.
 Second, they dig a hole in the bottom of your pool which is then filled with crushed rock.

 After this, they remove the first two-three feet of the pool, plus the decking.
 This debris is usually placed inside the hole.
 Once this is complete, they cover the demolished pool area with topsoil.
-It’s then graded so you can use this extra landscape as you please.
+It’s then graded so you can use this extra landscape as you want.

 2. Deck Over It

 Another smart solution for removing an old swimming pool is to build a deck over the empty space once it’s been drained.